archipelago-art/archipelago-docs/docs/websocket/index.md

 The first message sent to the server should be a [`HEARTBEAT` message](message_pairs.md#heartbeat).
 After that, a [`SUBSCRIBE_TOPIC` message](message_pairs.md#subscribe-topic) can be sent to subscribe to a specific `collection`.

 Sample code for connecting to and interacting with the WebSocket server can be found in the [Sample Code](sample_code.md) section.

+## The `ALL_COLLECTIONS` Topic

+The `ALL_COLLECTIONS` topic is a special topic that will send events for all collections.
+This is useful for clients that want to subscribe to all collections without having to subscribe to each one individually.

 ## Message Nonce